Migrate from Bamboo

-Migrating continuous integration tools can be hard, so we've put together a guide to help you transition your Bamboo skills to Buildkite.
-This guide is applicable to both Bamboo Sever and Bamboo Cloud.
+Migrating continuous integration tools can be challenging, so we've put together a guide to help you transition your Bamboo skills to Buildkite.

-Most Bamboo workflows can be easily mapped to Buildkite.
-Projects and Plans in Bamboo are known simply as Pipelines in Buildkite.
-Bamboo Deployments also simply become Buildkite Pipelines.
+You can easily map most Bamboo workflows to Buildkite.
+Projects and Plans in Bamboo are called pipelines in Buildkite (and Pipelines in the Buildkite dashboard).
+Bamboo deployments also become Buildkite pipelines.

-Buildkite Pipelines consist of Steps.
-There are 4 different types of Pipeline Steps:
+Buildkite pipelines consist of different types of steps for different tasks:

-For example, a simple test and deploy Pipeline might consist of the following steps:
+For example, a test and deploy pipeline might consist of the following steps:

-block step will also wait for previous steps to complete but instead of automatically continuing, it will stop the build and require a user to manually "Unblock" the Pipeline by clicking the "Continue" button in the web interface, or use the Unblock Job REST API endpoint.
-These are the equivalent of a Manual Stage in Bamboo.
+block step to stop the build and require a user to manually unblock the pipeline by clicking the Continue button in the Buildkite dashboard, or use the Unblock Job REST API endpoint.
+This is the equivalent of a Manual Stage in Bamboo.

 Let's look at an example Bamboo Plan:

-We can map this to a Buildkite Pipeline using a combination of
+You can map this plan to a Buildkite pipeline using a combination of

-Once your Build Pipelines are setup, you can update step labels to something a bit more fun than just text 😃 (see our extensive list of supported emojis)
+Once your build pipelines are set up, you can update step labels to something more fun than plain text (see our extensive list of supported emojis). 😃

 rake test or

-For example, say you had the following set of Bamboo Tasks:
+For example, you had the following set of Bamboo Tasks:

-This can be rewritten to be a single script and then committed to your repository.
-The Buildkite Agent takes care of checking out the repository for you before each step, so the script would simply be:
+You can rewrite this as a single script and then commit it to your repository.
+The Buildkite agent takes care of checking out the repository for you before each step, so the script would be as follows:

-Read our Writing Build Scripts guide if you'd like to learn more about how to write build scripts and some common best practices.
+If you'd like to learn more about how to write build scripts, see Writing build scripts.

-trigger steps can be used to trigger builds in other Pipelines.
-You can use
+To trigger builds in other pipelines, you can use

-The Buildkite Agent replaces your Bamboo Remote Agents.
-You can install the Buildkite Agent onto any server to run your builds.
+The Buildkite agent replaces your Bamboo Remote Agents.
+You can install agents onto any server to run your builds.

-In Bamboo, you can target specific agents for your jobs via their Capabilities, in Buildkite you target them using meta-data.
+In Bamboo, you can target specific agents for your jobs using their Capabilities, and in Buildkite, you target them using meta-data.

-Similar to Elastic Bamboo, Buildkite can also manage a fleet of Agents for you on AWS using our Buildkite AWS Stack.
-Buildkite doesn't limit the number agents you can run at any one time, so by using the Buildkite AWS Stack you can auto-scale your build infrastructure, going from 0 to 1000’s of agents within moments.
+Like Elastic Bamboo, Buildkite can also manage a fleet of agents for you on AWS using the Elastic CI Stack for AWS.
+Buildkite doesn't limit the number of agents you can run at any one time, so by using the AWS Stack, you can auto-scale your build infrastructure, going from 0 to 1000s of agents within moments.

-For larger teams, it can be useful to control what users have access to which Pipelines.
-We're currently rolling out Buildkite Teams as a new feature to the platform.
-Contact us if you'd like to be part of the beta.
+For larger teams, it can be useful to control what users have access to which pipelines.
+Organization admins can enable Teams in the organization's team settings.